mwerminski/Elevator_Sys/README.md

 ### Example
 `control.pickup(4, Direction.UP, -1)` - someone from the fourth floor is calling for the elevator and he wants to get higher.
 Direction depends on the button from the floor.

 `control.pickup(5, Direction,UP, 1)` - somone in the elevator with ID = 1 pushed button with number "5".
 Direction depends on the difference in current and destination position.
+Yes, We have to write direction manual.

 `control.manageCalls()` - assign calls to elevators, first call will be assigned to elevator with minimal workload